 Our Analysis and Test Results

 This jacket takes a beating in the weight metric.
 700 fill down isn't the best quality down on the block, but it shouldn't make the Forge one of the heaviest models we tested.
 As far as we can tell, the extra ounces come from the 20 Denier Nylon shell fabric, a thicker heavier material than the 10 denier fabrics used on the featherweight Arc'teryx Cerium LT Hoody and The North Face Summit L3 Down Hoody.
-The Forge has a longer hemline than the Magma Hoody and the OR Illuminate, so there's also more material contributing to its the overall weight as well.
+The Forge has a longer hemline than the OR Illuminate, so there's also more material contributing to its the overall weight as well.

 The Forge has great weather resistance for a down midlayer, only eclipsed by our Top Pick for Wet Weather, the Rab Microlight Alpine.
 Like the Microlight Alpine, the Forge has an effective DWR treatment on its shell fabric and features DWR treated down.
 In our shower testing (a brutal test for a down jacket that often leaves it soaking wet and unusable for days), the Forge endured four minutes under a powerful shower head before water started leaking through the sewn through baffles, and the down lost little to none of its loft.
 Afterward, we shook the jacket off, and it dried quickly in the sun.